Jessime/Excision/src/static/story/level3.md

 ### Problem

 Parse `ENCFF239FSU.bed` to find potential genomic locations of the Colossus protein.
-To do this, you are going to create `results3.bed`, which is a filtered version of individual lines from `ENCFF239FSU.bed`.
+To do this, you are going to create `results/3.txt`, which is a filtered version of individual lines from `ENCFF239FSU.bed`.
 Specifically, you are to find the five largest intervals from each chromosome, if and only if the interval is found on the positive strand.

 **Note(s):**

-The path to the bed file is `Excision/src/static/data/3/ENCFF239FSU.bed`
+The path to the bed file is `Excision/src/static/data/3/ENCFF239FSU.bed`.
+This script does not need to accept any arguments.

 ##### Example